 Weight-bearing exercise is good for bones, so walking, running, dancing, anything that pits you against gravity is good.
 And while biking and swimming are great cardio exercises, they don’t help your bones, so try to get some of both.
 Watch your posture as well!
 Your body is meant to “stack” so the weight is on your skeleton (which is good for you) and not pulling muscles this way and that (which hurts).

 Yes, the years after that final hot flash fades still have challenges, but being proactive and maintaining healthy lifestyle habits can go a very long way.
-As always, if you have any questions or concerns about your habits, your medications, or anything menopause-related, feel free to make an appointment to consult with one of our physicians or health coaches.
+Make an appointment to talk with one of our doctors, and get on the path to thriving through menopause and beyond!.

 Some of the best years of your life are ahead of you – enjoy!